Udumban: Reception

 Malathi Rangarajan of The Hindu opined that "But isn't neat execution even more important [than a strong storyline] to make the film worth your while?
 It is in this area that Udumban falls terribly short".
 Siddharth Varma of The Times of India stated that "The storyline is a little confusing as it tries to incorporate too many things – sibling rivalry, the rich becoming richer, police corruption, the plight of farmers and, yes, the education system too.
 Ultimately, it falls victim to the many flaws it wants to highlight".
 A critic from The New Indian Express wrote that "But what is consistent and holds up the film to a large extent, is the line of humour and satire that runs throughout.
-‘Udumban’ delivers much more that what one expected".
+Udumban delivers much more that what one expected".
 A critic from Sify said that "On the whole, the film is well-intentioned, humo [sic] and criticizes the flaws of our education system and how anybody can start a school with prime focus on minting money in an entertaining manner.
 It addresses the topical issue about the challenge that parents go through to get their kids admitted to private schools".
-A critic from Behindwoods wrote that "Although the movie has a good message to deliver, despite the fact that the message is increasingly being delivered repeatedly in recent times, slapdash production values bring the cause down.
-However, it is commendable that director Balan attempted a social satire with his first movie with a valuable catch on our education system".
 A critic from Dinamalar praised several aspects of the film including the performance of the cast, the music, the lyrics, the cinematography, the editing, but criticised the storyline of the second half of the film.
-A critic from Filmibeat praised the film for highlighting what needs to be changed about education while also praising the cinematography, editing, and music.

-Box office

-The film had a below average opening at the Chennai box office.